509 E. Franklin Street

 Friday October 6, 2017

-In the infinite expanse of photographs in circulation there are those that wander in a state of somnambulism, speaking in tongues and mutating as they move ever further away from their points of origin.
+In the infinite expanse of photographs there are those that wander in a state of somnambulism, speaking in tongues and mutating as they move ever further away from their points of origin.
 In order to awaken these images from their babbling slumber they must be rendered visible as contemplative objects.